The TruHearing HQ is located in Draper, Utah.

 Over-the-counter hearing aids

 You don't necessarily need to go through an audiologist to get functional hearing aids.
-Over-the-counter (OTC) hearing aids should be available in early- to mid-2022, following a ruling by the FDA.
-This will be an affordable option for people with mild-to-moderate hearing loss.
-And, if you can't wait for 2022, Bose sells an FDA-cleared self-fitting hearing aid that can be ordered online today.
+Over-the-counter (OTC) hearing aids are now available, following a ruling by the FDA.

 But keep in mind that you'll be missing out on a professional diagnosis and fitting of your hearing aids.
 Be sure to have your hearing checked by a professional before purchasing an OTC to be sure that your hearing loss isn't reversible or cause for medical concern.